dcppc/2018-june-workshop/docs/agenda.md

 Link to connect  via Zoom: https://renci.zoom.us/j/313849638

+_Hackers should plan on attending the Workshop Welcome each morning at 9am.
+We can play it by ear how many of the Lightning Talks to attend.
+At the end of each day, hackers should be prepared to give a very brief update on what was accomplished in the hackathon._

 The hackathon will focus on three themes:

 1. **Workflows:** Creating reusable validations tools to assess whether or not different implementations of a workflow producing the expected results.